fieldtrip/website/template/atlas.md

 You can find volumetric and surface-based atlases in the `fieldtrip/template/xxx` directory, with XXX referring to the specific template (e.g., "aal" or "afni").

 {% include markup/warning %}
 You can have a look at the template anatomical atlases and parcellation schemes [here on GitHub](https://github.com/fieldtrip/fieldtrip/tree/master/template/atlas).
-Furthermore, this page describes some atlasses that are released along with FreeSurfer and FSL.
+Furthermore, this page describes some atlases that are released along with FreeSurfer and FSL.
 {% include markup/end %}

 ## The AAL atlas